BalloonBox-Inc/SCRTSibyl-Oracle/README.md

  ---

 ## This Repo
-This GitHub repo contains the codebase of the SCRTSibyl credit score algorithm.
+This GitHub repo contains the codebase of the SCRTsibyl credit score algorithm.
 The code features 2 validators, 3 API integrations, 10 score metrics, and 25+ functions to calculate users' credit scores.
-The front end of the SCRTSibyl DApp, after fetching the user's data, passes it to the algorithm to execute and return a score.
-The Rust smart contract is stored at the [SCRTSibyl-Oracle](https://github.com/BalloonBox-Inc/SCRTSibyl-Contract) repo, whereas the Next.js frontend is found at [scrt-network-oracle-client](https://github.com/BalloonBox-Inc/scrt-network-oracle-client).
+The front end of the SCRTsibyl DApp, after fetching the user's data, passes it to the algorithm to execute and return a score.
+The Rust smart contract is stored at the [SCRTsibyl-Oracle](https://github.com/BalloonBox-Inc/SCRTsibyl-Contract) repo, whereas the Next.js frontend is found at [scrt-network-oracle-client](https://github.com/BalloonBox-Inc/scrt-network-oracle-client).

 ## Execute Locally